mikesturm/ed/todaycard.md

 ### A Simple, Yet Scalable Personal Productivity System

-# All You Need Is An Index Card
+# All You Need Is An Index Card and a Few Minutes

 The Today Card is a productivity system designed around the simplest of tools: a 3 x 5 index card.
 It’s a card that starts as a simple task list, but becomes a whole lot more.